Bira/octopus-carnival/_drafts/lphr-scene-04.md

 So clearly the book means for her to stay hidden, follow the PCs to their new hideout, and engage in sabotage during the back half of the adventure.
-The PCs are only meant to find hortly before the end of the adventure, when they've leveled up a bit and fighting her becomes a more reasonable proposition.
+The PCs are only meant to find her shortly before the end of the adventure, when they've leveled up a bit and fighting her becomes a more reasonable proposition.

 However, her sabotage is _super annoying_ to deal with when playing solo.
 And